Residence Life and Housing

 - Encourage the exploration of knowledge, the development of skills, and the understanding of sensitivity and respect as integral parts of the interactions between individuals and groups

 - Produce life experiences and classroom activities in a dynamic environment

 Living on campus provides an experience that is more than just a place to sleep, study and watch TV.
 It is a place where students come and are challenged and changed.
 Living on campus provides a place where Cumberland memories begin and where the relationships developed form friendships that last a lifetime.

-Residential Students should submit all work order requests to the Office of Residence Life via email at email@example.com.
-The Office of Residence Life will pass on all requests to the Department of Physical Plan.
+Residential Students should submit all work order requests to the Office of Residence Life via email at firstname.lastname@example.org.
+The Office of Residence Life will pass on all requests to the Office of Facilities Operations.
 Emergency maintenance requests should be directed to Residence Life Staff or Campus Security to ensure immediate response.
 As standard practice, all requests will be acknowledged by the end of the next working day.
-Additional notification will be provided upon job completion.
 Work requests will be prioritized based on the following criteria: safety and health, stoppage in work, order of submission, and general need.
-All requests involving elective improvements or enhancements will require approval of the Executive Director of Facilities and Safety.
+All requests involving elective improvements or enhancements will require approval of the Vice President of Facilities and Infrastructure.

 Cumberland University is pleased to offer students the ability to personalize their photo identification card by submitting a photo prior to arrival on campus.
 Your Cumberland University Photo Identification Card is used to authorize your use of a host of campus resources and confirm your role as a current student.
 Your photo submission:

 - Must be current - taken within the past year